kratikmodh/genai-job-assistant/Readme.md

 ## ⭐ Final Note

-This project represents a **real-world AI product architecture**, combining backend engineering, full-stack development, and Generative AI into a single system.
+This project represents a **real-world AI system architecture**, combining backend engineering, full-stack development, and Generative AI.

+It serves as a strong foundation for building **RAG-based and agentic AI systems** in production environments.